 The problem with this approach is if you have to place the Wi-Fi Extender near the outer fringe of the signal footprint, the signal is already so weak by the time the Extender receives it that your data transmission speeds will probably be as slow as a sleeping snail.

 You can use an inexpensive Powerline Networking / Wi-Fi Extender Kit to provide fast wired and wireless connections to any part of your home without having to run any wires!
-These awesome devices are easy to install in just a couple of minutes, and they work extremely well.
+These awesome devices are easy to install in just a couple of minutes, and they work typically extremely well.

-You can even use one of these kits to extend your Wi-Fi network to a detached garage or other outbuilding as long as the other building is connected to your home’s main circuit breaker panel!
+You can even use one of these kits to extend your Wi-Fi network to a detached garage or other outbuilding as long as the other building is connected to your home’s primary circuit breaker panel!

 These kits typically contains two devices: a Powerline Ethernet Adapter and a Wireless Network Extender.
 Using them is about as simple as it can get: